-UberSocial is a third-party Twitter client available for both Android and iOS.
+UberSocial is a third-party Twitter client available for both and iOS.
 However, because there are a few distinguishable differences between the two versions, this article will focus mainly on its Android cousin.
 UberSocial started as an iOS project and has its original codebase on that platform, but it spread to Android by absorbing the now-defunct Twidroyd client, and building off of its code.

 Today, it is quite functional and quite similar to the iOS version.